wieerwill/logseq_templates/README.md

 ## How to use Overview?
 The Overview Pages query your pages and create nice overviews for each topic.
 Use those to navigate and gather your thoughts.

+## Contribute
+You are very welcome to contribute.
+Either with new template (ideas), improving the current templates, maybe some automation or enhanced queries?
+I always appreciate working together, so fork this repo and let's get it going.